 Negotiate with concrete examples

 Describe how your skills and experience translate to a return on investment for the employer.
-Explain how your efforts improved operations at the organization where you interned.
+Did you work as an intern?
+Explain how your efforts improved operations at the organization while you were there.
 Show your value through concrete examples rather than vague descriptions.

 Speak in a friendly but firm tone, but don't approach a salary negotiation with a list of demands.
 Your task is to present a clear argument and persuade employers that you are worth a higher salary.
 Avoid appearing as if you are desperate for more money, and rehearse your arguments and counter-arguments several times to address any holes in your reasoning.